Half-Guinea-Press/Twee_Repository_Template/README.md

 - [ ] Edit StoryData Passage to have unique UUID from list
 - [ ] Edit StoryTitle Passage
 - [ ] Edit build.yml workflow to make new .twee file name
+- [ ] Add links to new twee repository to Half Guinea Press twee link sidebar